 Biography

-After studying classical violin, piano and voice during childhood, Johanna’s musical focus developed into jazz.
+After studying classical violin, piano and voice during childhood, Johanna’s musical focus developed into jazz during her mid-teens.
 Rather than following the path expected of a classical violinist, she chose instead to pursue the music that was her passion.

-Past collaborations include Maisha, Yazz Ahmed, Jazz Jamaica, the BBC Concert Orchestra, Kinkajous, Teotima, Susheela Raman and Nardeydey.
+Notable past performances in London include Chaka Khan, Arthur Verocai, Corinne Bailey Rae, Maisha, Yazz Ahmed, Jazz Jamaica, the BBC Concert Orchestra, Kinkajous, Susheela Raman and Jockstrap.

-As well as being a regular member of Rosie Turton’s band, Johanna joined the up and coming London Garage Orchestra in 2019 and toured UK festivals with both projects that year including Glastonbury Festival, Boomtown Fair, Love Supreme, Jazz Re:Fest and Brainchild.
-Since 2021 she has been a member of the German crossover project Detect Ensemble with whom she performed with Christian Löffler at Philharmonie de Paris and Elbphilharmonie among others.
+As well as being a regular member of Rosie Turton’s band, Johanna joined the up and coming London Garage Orchestra in 2019 and has been touring prominent UK festivals with both projects ever since including Glastonbury Festival, Boomtown Fair, Love Supreme, Jazz Re:Fest and Brainchild.

 Johanna's current projects are: